evrenvural/shared-todo-backend/README.md

-# expressjs-mongodb-starter
+# Shared Todo Backend
-This is starter project for NodeJS.
+This repository is shared todo app's backend.